youngwanLEE/CenterMask/README.md

 ## Highlights
 - ***First* anchor-free one-stage instance segmentation.** To the best of our knowledge, **CenterMask** is the first instance segmentation on top of anchor-free object detection (15/11/2019).
 - **Toward Real-Time: CenterMask-Lite.**  This works provide not only large-scale CenterMask but also lightweight CenterMask-Lite that can run at real-time speed (> 30 fps).
-- **State-of-the-art performance.**  CenterMask outperforms Mask R-CNN, TensorMask, and ShapeMask at much faster speed and CenterMask-Lite models also surpasse YOLACT or YOLACT++ by large margins.
+- **State-of-the-art performance.**  CenterMask outperforms Mask R-CNN, TensorMask, and ShapeMask at much faster speed and CenterMask-Lite models also surpass YOLACT or YOLACT++ by large margins.
 - **Well balanced (speed/accuracy) backbone network, VoVNetV2.**  VoVNetV2 shows better performance and faster speed than ResNe(X)t or HRNet.

 ## Updates